 When you spend your childhood in New Mexico it imprints on your soul.
 It is not just the long rich history and endless sky – but the light.
 My father taught me to take and develop photos with a Brownie Hawk-eye and the dark room equipment at the high school where he taught Math and at times photography.

-Through college and my early adult years I used a Pentax K1000 to feed my compulsion to take more pictures and with apologies to Ansel - simultaneously fell in love with color and lost the control of the darkroom.
+Through college and my early adult years I used a Pentax K1000 to feed my compulsion to take more pictures and with apologies to Ansel - simultaneously fell in love with color and lost control of the darkroom.
 I worked in wood doing block prints, painted a little and studied Chinese brush painting.

 I spent the computer revolution at Xerox first as a field technician and later a network system support engineer for western region.
 We learned digital imaging, color laser printing and network communication literally as it was being invented.
-Today we can have fine digital cameras, powerful software and the simplicity of ink-jet printing (giclée - if you must) all at home – we have control of our images once again.
+Today we can have fine digital cameras, powerful software and the simplicity of ink-jet printing (giclée - if you must) all at home – no more darkroom – we have control of our images once again.
 Life is good!